 Safety Trainings: Ongoing training and supervision of staff is critical.
 We participate in a wide variety of child safety training conducted such as [seminars, conferences, webinars and a semi-annual safety symposium].
 We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.

-Safety Committee: The Boys & Girls Clubs of Central New Hampshire has a dedicated safety committee to provide input and guidance on local policies and safety strategies.
+Safety Committee: The Boys & Girls Clubs of Central and Northern New Hampshire has a dedicated safety committee to provide input and guidance on local policies and safety strategies.

 Mandatory Employee Reference: Any employee interested in moving to another Boys & Girls Club is required to have a reference from the previous Club, even if the Clubs are within the same community.